timiskhakov/timiskhakov.github.io/_posts/2022-04-29-programming-guitar-music.md

 ## Extended Karplus-Strong Algorithm

 To implement the extended Karplus-Strong algorithm, or EKS for short, we are going to closely follow [this article](https://ccrma.stanford.edu/realsimple/faust_strings/Extended_Karplus_Strong_Algorithm.html) describing the algorithm in detail.
-It's a bit heavy on math, but it gives us more control over the output sound.
+It's a bit heavy on math, but it would give us more control over the output sound.
 Let's start with the diagram:

 ![EKS](/assets/images/eks.png)

-The core idea is somewhat similar to the basic Karplus-Strong: we generate noise in the beginning, then we generate sound somewhere in the middle, and we get final samples.
+The core idea is somewhat similar to the basic Karplus-Strong: we make some noise in the beginning, then we generate sound somewhere in the middle, and we get final samples.
 Unlike its predecessor, though, EKS's middle part goes up to eleven as we have different filter groups, each of which applies to different parts of the pipeline.
 We can define the groups like that:

 ![EKS groups](/assets/images/eks-groups.png)